 Once approved, you'll receive a residence permit (Aufenthaltserlaubnis) valid for 1-3 years, renewable.

-Health insurance is mandatory in Germany.
-As a freelancer, you have two options:
+Health insurance is mandatory.
+As a freelancer you pick between two systems:

 - Cost: 14.6% of income + supplementary rate (0.5-2%), capped at approximately EUR 950/month